mike76-dev/sombrero/README.md

   serviceURL: https://github.com/mike76-dev/sombrero                             # URL of the app itself, can be left as it is (Sombrero has no service page)
   seedPhrase: ''                                                                 # if omitted, the server will generate a new seed phrase and put it here
 ```
-### Lite Mode
-If you only intend to connect to `renterd` shares, you can run the server in the Lite mode by setting `mode: lite` in the config file.
-In this mode, no PostgreSQL database is required: the shares, workgroups, accounts, access policies, and the ban list are kept in a JSON file (`store.json`) in the data directory, and the `database` and `indexd` sections of the config file may be omitted. `indexd` shares are not supported in the Lite mode.

 The server can be started either as a standalone executable or as a service (the latter is preferred).
 For example, on Linux:
 ```Bash
 sudo sombrero --dir=<PATH_TO_SOMBRERO.YML>